Born: January 8, 1792, Medfield, MA.

 Young Lowell’s childhood was steeped in melody.
 Both his parents sang in the church choir, and his father’s bass viol often filled their home with rich, resonant tones.
 It was as if music coursed through his veins, a gift waiting to be cultivated and shared with the world.

+At the age of 13, Mason received his first formal musical training.
+During his teenage years, he studied composition with Oliver Shaw and attended a singing school taught by Amos Albee, developing his natural talents under careful guidance.
 By the age of 16 Mason had already taken up the mantle of choir director at his local church.
 His natural talent and leadership were evident, even then.
+At 18, he became the music director at the Medfield Unitarian Universalist Church and directed the Medfield town band just two years later.
 But it was his move to Savannah, Georgia, at 20 years old, that would truly set the stage for his life’s grand performance.

 In Savannah, Mason’s days were filled with the practical matters of banking and dry goods.
 Yet his nights and weekends belonged to music.
 He led singing schools, directed choirs, and even became the organist at the Independent Presbyterian Church.
 It was here, in this southern city, that Mason’s musical seed began to sprout and grow.